-Google is reinventing its App Campaigns with several new features launching in the month of July, including Value Bidding, Similar Audiences, Ad Groups, Media Library and Asset Reporting.
-Google App Campaigns let advertisers create ads where people can download an app directly from an ad, and are designed expressly to generate app installs.
-You can use other campaign types, like display ads and even text ads, to advertise apps, but the conversion rates for those campaigns are terrible comparable to App Campaigns.
+Google is reinventing its App Campaigns with several new features launching in the month of July, including Value Bidding, Similar Audiences, Ad Groups, Media Library, and Asset Reporting.
+Google App Campaigns let advertisers create ads where people can download an app directly from an ad.
+And they are designed expressly to generate app installs.
+You can use other campaign types.
+Like display ads and even text ads, to advertise apps.
+But the conversion rates for those campaigns are terrible comparable to App Campaigns.
 If you want more app installs, App Campaigns are the way to go.
 Especially now that Google has given user acquisition managers more tools to target their ideal users.

 With these new features in Google App Campaigns, advertisers are expected to receive even better results.
 At the same time, creative will be the primary driver of performance.
 Even with Google’s AI and its ability to optimize creative elements for different placements and users, it’s essential to provide the algorithm a constant supply of creative assets.
 Here’s how to leverage each of Google’s new App Campaign features with best practices, while also incorporating an effective creative strategy.

 Facebook advertisers have been able to use value bidding, aka “target return on ad spend” (tROAS) for a while.
 Now, Google App Campaigns advertisers will now be able to target this way as well.